Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/03 Feats/2 General Feats.md

 ---
-aliases:
+aliases: [General Feats]
 tags: 13thAge/Characters/Feats/General
 ---

 Navigation Links
-#todo
+#navtodo

 # General Feats

 These are general feats available to any character.
 A character can’t take a specific feat more than once.
 A few general feats only have adventurer-tier versions; others also have champion- and epic-tier versions that can be added later in your career.

-> __13th Age SRD Markdown Note__: An all-in-one list is maintained here, and the Feats are also kept in individual files in the Feats folder for character sheets/linking purposes if needed.
-You may delete them if you do not need them.
+> __13th Age SRD Markdown Note__: An all-in-one list is maintained here, and the Feats are also kept in individual files in the Box_of_Feats folder for character sheets and other linking purposes if needed.
+>
+> You may delete them if you do not need them.

 ## Further Backgrounding